Aug. 24, 2022. Our annual cruise guide will be updated with more information for 2022 as available

-For Tweens: Circle “C” provides 12- to 14-year olds with a place of their own to dance, watch movies outdoors, play games and get together with new friends.
+For Tweens: Circle “C” provides 12- to 14-year-olds with a place of their own to dance, watch movies or play games and get together with new friends.

-The fleet’s 13 ships, including Celebrity Edge, are known for their sophisticated cuisine, upscale ambience, destination-focused itineraries and themed cruises focusing on art, food and wine.
-Families enjoy cruising Celebrity because it’s more low-key than its sister Royal Caribbean ships yet offers popular kids’ programming.
+The fleet’s 15 ships, including the newest, Celebrity Apex , are known for their sophisticated cuisine, upscale ambience, destination-focused itineraries and unrivaled, personalized service.
+Families enjoy cruising Celebrity because of its contemporary, more luxurious feel compared to its sister Royal Caribbean ships.

 A cruise vacation with Europe’s leading cruise line will give your family a chance to get to know European families through a Teens Lounge plus the supervised Squok Club (activities grouped by ages 3-6 and 7-11) with Peppa Pig as the mascot.
-The Costa Crociere company, headquartered in Genoa, Italy and founded in 1948, has 27 ships (six more planned by 2021) which operate under the Costa, AIDA and Costa Asia brands.
+The Costa Crociere company, headquartered in Genoa, Italy and founded in 1948, has 27 ships which operate under the Costa, AIDA and Costa Asia brands.

-What’s New: With sailings halted due to the pandemic, the best-selling itinerary for Croisieurope has become their private barge trips on the canals of France.
-Special Family Club Cruises with CroisiFamily itineraries in the summer months will sail in Portugal, Italy, Spain, and Croatia, where children 16 and under travel free or half-priced.
+What’s New: CroisiEurope has returned to the rivers of Europe with cruises in Portugal, Croatia, Spain, France, and Germany – with new launches all the time.
+Special Family Club Cruises with CroisiFamily itineraries are expected to return in the summer months.
+They will sail in Portugal, Italy, Spain, and Croatia, where children 16 and under travel free or half-priced.
 Multigenerational groups and groups of friends may prefer the privacy of one of their elegant, crewed barges which ply the canals through the gorgeous French countryside.
-Both options are very good value and you can see in our review of a CroisiEurope cruise.
+Both options provide wonderful values and unforgettable experiences.
+You can see in our review of a CroisiEurope cruise.

-For Kids: CroisiEurope features river cruises with cycling and hiking shore excursions for families who like to actively explore together and, with such superb cuisine, you won’t have to feel guilty about sampling everything.
+For Kids: CroisiEurope features river cruises with cycling and hiking shore excursions for families who like to actively explore together, and, with such superb cuisine, you won’t have to feel guilty about having the kids sample everything.

 For Teens: Tweens and teens with a cultural bent or an interest in practicing their French will love this river cruise.
 Look for itineraries offering hiking, biking and other off-beat shore tours for more adventurous travelers.